This is an automatic translation generated by artificial intelligence. May contain errors.

 fields:

-- { label: 'Nombre', name: 'name', widget: 'string' }
+- { label: 'Name', name: 'name', widget: 'string' }

 - { label: 'URL', name: 'url', widget: 'string' }

-- { label: 'Tipo', name: 'type', widget: 'hidden', default: 'pres' }
+- { label: 'Type', name: 'type', widget: 'hidden', default: 'pres' }

-- { label: 'Cuerpo', name: 'body', widget: 'markdown' }
+- { label: 'Body', name: 'body', widget: 'markdown' }

-- DNS and Domain Configuration
+- DNS and domain configuration

 baseURL = “https://ofilibre.urjc.es”

-Finally, verify the DNS change has registered correctly by clearing the cache (sudo resolvectl flush-caches
+Finally, check that the DNS change has been registered correctly by clearing the cache (sudo resolvectl flush-caches on Linux) and using the dig command (dig ofilibre.urjc.es) to see that the domain indeed points to apex-loadbalancer.netlify.com.